-This broken-down food is reduced to basic compounds as we ingest it, which we use to power our bodies through the day.
-When food is eaten, the remainders of it will sometimes get stuck between our teeth or even lightly coat them in some cases.
+This broken-down food is reduced to basic compounds as we ingest it, which we use to power our bodies throughout the day.
+When food is eaten, some remnants will sometimes get stuck between our teeth or even lightly coat them in some cases.

 When this occurs, the broken-down compounds which settle on the teeth can act as a corrosive agent.
 Corrosion can wear down the enamel of a tooth and lead to cavities and other problems.